FistonBanza/FistonBanza/README.md

+Hi there,

-Hi, I’m Fiston!
+I’m Fiston!
 I'm passionate about data and I love learning new things.
 I’m currently learning R Advanced analytics on Coursera.

 ✨ About me in 30 seconds ✨